If your business is reliant on multiple vehicles, arranging insurance can be a challenge. Fleet insurance could be the answer.

 Fleet insurance covers a fleet of vehicles.
 These can be registered in the name of a company, a partner or director of the company, allowing one policy to cover your whole business.

-In the long run this will save the headache when trying to renew, and could end up saving you money.
+In the long run this will save the headache when trying to renew, and could end up saving you money on your van insurance.

 How many vehicles count as a fleet?